RAID 5 Data Recovery

 The first tip is using the Diskinternals RAID recovery™ software in the Reader/Uneraser mode, because otherwise, you will spend a lot of time on disk checking.

 RAID 5 Data Recovery Guide:

 The second tip about RAID 5 recovery is, never try to restore data on each disk separately.
 If earlier disks used to work as an array, restoring information from the whole array will be the one and only technically correct decision that will work.
 If you try to restore data on each disk separately, you are going to have one problem: data wouldn't be recovered.

 But let’s move on to array recovery.
 Regarding on the type of data loss you experience, whether the reason is physical damage to the drives or software errors, the steps leading you through data recovery will be similar.

 The most basic things you need to do in order to recover RAID 5 data from one drive are:

 - Pull the disks out from NAS.

 - Connect them to the computer.

 These steps will help you to save the information you had on the array and then safely transfer them to the new storage.
-But if the reason for failure is not disk damage or software corruption, this way will probably not work.

 - 1. Connect the array disks to your computer as independent local disks.